lightly-ai/lightly/docs/source/docker/advanced/sequence_selection.rst

 2. Next, the embeddings of all frames in a sequence are aggregated (averaged).
 3. The selection is performed on sequence level.
 4. Finally, the indices of the selected sequence frames are reconstructed.
+5. Information about the selected sequences is saved in the output directory.
-5. The report is generated and (if requested) the selected frames are saved.
+6. The report is generated and (if requested) the selected frames are saved.

 Usage
 -----------